unovue/radix-vue/docs/content/components/alert-dialog.md

 required: false,
 type: 'boolean',
 default: 'false',
-description: 'Change the default rendered element for the one passed as a child, merging their props and behavior.'
+description: 'Change the default rendered element for the one passed as a child, merging their props and behavior.<br><br>Read our <a href=&quot;/guides/composition&quot;>Composition</a> guide for more details.'
 }]" />

 <DataAttributesTable :data="[{